Content-Language" content="en-us">

 Coal-fired boilers in cellars produced hot water pumped to radiators in the main and upper floors in houses of the well-to-do in the 1860s, '70s and '80s; by the 1890s, they were becoming widespread in North America

-"PENNY TOYS" parlour furniture made of metal in a variety of scales: see History of Dollhouses 1900-1910 (link below)
+"PENNY TOYS" parlour furniture made of metal in a variety of scales: see History of Dollhouses 1900-1910 (link at bottom of page)

 PICTURES